March 3, 2020

 For the past few decades, an increasing number of romantic partners have chosen to put off, or completely avoid, tying the knot.

-About 18 million people were living with an unmarried partner in 2016, up 29% since 2007, according to the Pew Research Center.
+Many more people are living with an unmarried partner these days.
 While about half of them are under 35, cohabitation is rising for Americans 50 and older too.
 Pew also estimates that if current trends continue, a record 25% of today’s young adults will never marry.

 Married or not, financial matters are an unavoidable topic that partners must navigate.
 While there are several financial benefits to marriage, there are also some disadvantages or complications depending on your individual situation.
 For example, income and taxes, student loans, and children from a prior relationship might make it more beneficial to remain single.